-- God designed Marriage as part of the original intention for human nature.
-Therefore, Marriage is first a natural institution.
+- God designed marriage as part of the original intention for human nature.
+Therefore, marriage is first a natural institution.
 From there, Jesus elevated it to the level of grace as a Sacrament.
-Reflect upon these following thoughts in this regards:
+Reflect upon these thoughts in the following regards:

 - Do you understand what it means that marriage was first a natural institution prior to becoming a Sacrament?

 - When is marriage a natural marriage and when is it a Sacrament?